 We account for stock-based awards to employees and non-employees using Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 - Accounting for Share-Based Payments, which provides for the use of the fair value based method to determine compensation for all arrangements where shares of stock or equity instruments are issued for compensation.
-Fair values of equity securities issued are determined by management based predominantly on the trading price of our common stock.
+Fair values of equity securities issued are determined by us based predominantly on the trading price of the common stock.
 The value of these awards is based upon their grant-date fair value.
 That cost is recognized over the period during which the employee is required to provide service in exchange for the award.

-Income taxes
+Income Taxes

 Deferred tax assets and liabilities are recognized for future tax consequences attributed to differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases and are measured using enacted tax rates that are expected to apply to the differences in the periods that they are expected to reverse.
-We have evaluated the guidance relating to accounting for uncertainty in income taxes and determined that we had no uncertain income tax positions that could have a significant effect on the consolidated financial statements for the years ended December 31, 2014 or 2013.
-Deferred tax assets consists primarily of in-process research and development, net operating loss carryforward, and share-based compensation.
+Management has evaluated the guidance relating to accounting for uncertainty in income taxes and has determined that we had no uncertain income tax positions that could have a significant effect on the condensed financial statements for the three months ended March 31, 2015 or 2014.